LeafandJam/leaf-guides/content/posts/stremio.md

 ## Done

-Search for your media and look for streams with RD at the front.
+Search for your media and look for streams with ```[RD]``` at the front.
 These are provided from Real-Debrid.
-If one stream isn't quite right, try another!
+If one doesn't work, try another.
+You can see the quality and file size of the streams too.

 > Note: Make sure you're clicking on the actual movie/tv you want to watch for it to load the streaming options